 How Alpha DaRT works

 ALPHA DaRT technology enables the diffusion of alpha particles over entire tumors using the radioactive decay of an isotope called radium-224.
-The treatment is provided by inserting small "grafts" of Alpha DaRT into the tumor which contain radio-224 atoms embedded in their surface.
+Treatment is delivered by inserting small Alpha DaRT "grafts" into the tumor that contain radium-224 atoms embedded in their surface.

 The advantage of alpha radiation that characterizes Alpha DaRT is its very high "cancer killing potential" combined with its short range of side effects.
 These unique features limit collateral damage to surrounding healthy tissue while effectively destroying the tumor.